invisilico/interesting_experiments/README.md

 GIFs are large and can take a while to load/play smoothly.

-Optimized for decently sized on HD screens.
+Optimized for decently sized on landscape HD screens (Significant distortion of images on phones!)

 # Flyball